KSaifStack/PlanForge/README.md

 ##  Why DockTask?

 I built DockTask to solve my own problem of managing multiple classwork deadlines while learning JavaFX development.
-What started as a simple to-do list evolved into a full-featured task management system as I explored UI/UX design, data persistence strategies, and memory optimization techniques.
+What started as a simple to-do list transformed into a full-featured task management system as I explored UI/UX design, data persistence, and memory optimization techniques.

-The core challenge?
+The challenge?
 Basic calendar apps treat "3 PM" and "3:00:47 PM" the same, but when you have multiple assignments due at midnight, lab reports due minutes apart, and group project submissions with precise timing requirements, **seconds matter**.

-This project pushed me to think beyond basic functionality and focus on creating a polished, user-friendly experience. **Now it's the tool I use daily to keep my academic life neat and organized.**
+This project pushed me to think beyond basic functionality and focus on creating a user-friendly experience. **Now it's the tool I use daily to keep my work neat and organized.**

 ---